sallonoroff/sallonoroff.github.io/_posts/2010-03-16-how-to-get-a-refund-on-your-broken-xbox360.md

   - microsoft
   - xbox360
 ---
-&#8230;or, rather, _how i got a refund on a broken XBOX360_.
+&#8230;or, rather, _How i got a refund on a broken XBOX360_.
 Still, there may be some useful pointers to help you out in here.

 So, one day i turned on my 18 month old XBOX360 and instead of the usual on-screen welcome, i was presented with this: